REC CAM 01

 Do I need to be in Toronto?+

-First units ship to Toronto, where break-ins jumped 552% in 2025.
+First units ship to Toronto, where police logged over 6,000 break-ins in 2025 — about 17 every day.
 The waitlist is open everywhere, and the quiz helps us decide where to ship next.

 What about my privacy?+